Creating amazing customer experiences with Hybris

 Top Lessons for Drupal + Hybris

 Lesson 1: Choose Sources of Truth

 Hybris and Drupal each have their own way of handling similar data.
-They are both well adapted to modeling item, user, taxonomy, and customizeable entity objects.
+They are both well adapted to modeling item, user, taxonomy, and customizable entity objects.
 From a software engineering perspective, it is helpful early on in the build to decide which data will be managed in Hybris vs. Drupal, or what the source of truth will be.

 We have often found that the ideal split of obligations mirrors an organization's marketing and fulfillment team structure.
 A good way of breaking it out is to picture the fulfillment team only using Hybris and the marketing team only using Drupal.
 Along these lines:

-- A fulfillment team needs their platform to operate as a product and account management utility, and may need close integration with CRM, ERP, and/or PIM systems
+- A fulfillment team needs their platform to operate as a product and account management utility and may need close integration with CRM, ERP, and/or PIM systems

-- A marketing team needs their platform to be dynamic, rapidly customizable, and even personalized for each visitor, while integrating with various analytics platforms and lead funnels (Marketo, Eloqua, Salesforce etc).
+- A marketing team needs their platform to be dynamic, rapidly customizable, and even personalized for each visitor while integrating with various analytics platforms and lead funnels (Marketo, Eloqua, Salesforce etc).

 The most common source of truth split is to put critical ecommerce data like user addresses, order histories, price, SKU, and stock in Hybris, and all frontend product marketing and display data in Drupal.
-When done right, the two sides of the business, marketing and fulfillment, should only need logins to a single system.
+When done right, the two sides of the business, marketing, and fulfillment should only need logins to a single system.

 Lesson 2: Model Hybris Products in Drupal